JuliaIBPM/ViscousFlow.jl/docs/src/manual/fields.md

 Note that interpolation is *not* the inverse of regularization; we don't recover the original data when we regularize and then interpolate.
 However, there is generally a way to scale the quantities on the immersed points and on the grid so that $H = E^T$.
-If we want to force these operations to be transposes of each other, we can supply the `issymmetric` flag:
+If we want to force these operations to be transposes of each other, we can supply the `issymmetric=true` flag.
+But here, we will exclude it so that it defaults to the asymmetric form.

 ```@repl regularize
-H = Regularize(X,dx,issymmetric=true)
+H = Regularize(X,dx)
 ```

 This flag will override any supplied weights.